Work samples

 Un-Escapes

-An antithesis to "Fantasy-Scapes," the "Un-Escapes" series focuses more on destruction than creation and confronting rather than avoiding reality.
-The creative catalyst for these paintings was the exploration of the apocalypse archetype and the inevitability of such manmade and natural disasters as earthquakes, volcanic eruptions, crashes, explosions, and viral infections.
-While all of these events are tinged with fear, the greatest underlying fear is the fear of death and the imprint this fear leaves on daily existence.
-This life-versus-death dichotomy appears on the canvas as splashes of color against black voids; while the looming shadow of death conveys a feeling of dread, its omnipresent certainty is what enriches the human spirit and helps shape individual existence.
+An antithesis to "Fantasy-Scapes," the "Un-Escapes" series has more of a negative tinge as it deals with aversion to rather than immersion in creative realms.
+The creative catalyst for these paintings was the exploration of the apocalypse archetype and the inevitability of such manmade and natural disasters as earthquakes, volcanic eruptions, crashes, explosions, and media bombardment.
+This is also the first time I am using amorphous, flesh-colored shapes that represent an undefined presence that acts as the human connection to these events.
+Because these shapes are ambiguous and not clearly delineated, they evoke an element of fear and in some cases, a fear of impending death--either physical death, or death of the creative spirit.
+This life-versus-death dichotomy sometimes appears on the canvas as splashes of color against black voids, its looming presence conveying a feeling of dread, while its thundering inevitability enriches the human spirit by reminding us of our finite existence and therefore shaping individual identity.
+In this sense, I embrace the existential doctrine of Albert Camus who states, "suffering tells me I exist."
 My intention is not to shroud a negative event in tragedy, but instead to show its complicity in the life cycle.
 In that sense, the paintings perpetuate the cycle of destruction and creation.
 They function as a sort of Hindu triumvirate, or a Phoenix rising again from its own immolation.

 Storm